Skip to main content

 Reviewing

-• The developer reviews the content in both GitHub and in the tech doc preview, checking if it addresses the issues in the story.
+• Review the content in both GitHub and in the tech doc preview, checking if it addresses the issues in the story.

-• The tech writer conducting the 2i review checks the style and content.
+• Conduct the 2i review checks the style and content.

-• The product rep or tech lead reviews content if required; the product rep will look at the temporary Cloud Foundry version of the tech docs.
+• Review content if required; using the temporary Cloud Foundry version of the tech docs.

 Implement any changes as required, and then get sign-off from reviewers.
 The reviewers then merge the changes once they have been signed off.